JelleKUL/geomapi-server/README.md

-# geomapi-alignmentserver
+# geomapi-server
-A python flask webserver to align Geomapi sessions
+A webserver implementation of the Geomapi features to use the tools on any device.

 ## Geomapi